AGU-Graphics/StrokeTransfer/README.md

 ### Asset Structure

-We have tested a workflow with the latest blender 3.2.1 for 3DCG asset preparation.
+We have tested a workflow with the blender (3.0 or higher) for 3DCG asset preparation.

 [src] single frame data mainly used for regression process.
 - exemplar.png: exemplar image (.png) drawn by the artist.